imarc/handbook/strategy.markdown

 A proposal is created by Business Development and is a sales tool.
 It defines the project scope, suggests features and functionality, and usually includes quite a lot of background research and client goals. *Every strategy participant should read the proposal, in its entirety.*

-### Statement of Work (SOW)
+### Statement of Work

-A statement of work may be created by Business Development or a Producer.
+A Statement of Work, or SOW, may be created by Business Development or a Producer.
 It's not a sales tool.
 SOWs are used for existing clients who don't need to be sold on iMarc as a vendor.
 An SOW defines project scope, features and functionality.
-It usually does not include background research & discovery, and rarely requires a [specification](#TechnicalSpecification) before production.
+It usually does not include background research & discovery, and rarely requires a [Technical Specification][] before production.

 ### Discovery Report